ahmedkheiri/CoSPLib/README.md

 In addition to these fields, separate columns must be used for each session followed by columns for each room as shown below.
 The next number of columns is determined by the total number of available sessions, where each column corresponds to a session (from column {H} to column {K} in this example).
 Under these columns, a penalty value may be set accordingly so as not to schedule the corresponding submission into the corresponding session.
 For instance, Submission_7 must be ideally scheduled in Session_1 or in Session_2 so we keep these values empty.
 Additionally, we do not want to schedule Submission_7 in Session_3 or Session_4, but if that cannot be fully satisfied then we prefer Session_3.
 To do so, we set a penalty value of 1 for Session_3 and a penalty value of 10 for Session_4.

 Then, the number of the remaining columns is determined by the total number of available rooms, where each column corresponds to a room (from column {L} to column {O} in this example).
 Within these columns, a penalty value may be set accordingly so as not to schedule the corresponding submission into the corresponding room.
-For example, if we want Submission_9 scheduled in Room_2, we penalize all rooms except for Room_2.
+For example, if we want Submission_9 scheduled in Room_2, we penalise all rooms except for Room_2.

 ![Submissions sheet example](Figures/subs.png)